Skiing & Snowboarding in Hokkaido: 10 Things that Make it Great

 4. Enormous area

 Hokkaido, also called the “Land of the North,” is the second largest island on Japan, and simply enormous.
-The same can be said for the scenery: wetlands and grasslands that seem to go on forever, fields of potato and corn, hills covered in flowers that resemble colorful carpets, oceans so wide that the horizon looks curved- everything is on a completely different scale from Honshu in terms of size.
+The same can be said for the scenery: wetlands and grasslands that seem to go on forever, fields of crops such as potato and corn, hills covered in flowers that resemble colorful carpets, oceans so wide that the horizon looks curved- everything is on a completely different scale from Honshu in terms of size.

 Hokkaido is also home to a number of large mountains.
 In Daisetsuzan National Park, there are numerous grand peaks: those in the mountainous area called Hokkaido’s Roof, such as Asahidake (2,291m), the highest mountain in Hokkaido, Tokachidake (2,077m), and Ishikaridake (1,967m), or Mt.
 Yotei (1,898m) and Niseko Annupuri, both of which are icons of the Niseko area.